BRIEF HISTORY of the TURKISH ARMED FORCES

 Soon after the foundation of the Turkish Air Force, Turkish Army, making use of its deeply rooted military tradition, was compelled to fight on numerous fronts over a wide ranging geography with its army, navy, and air force in the World War I. World history witnessed how the valor and heroism of the Turkish soldier and nation that flowed throughout the centuries compounded with Mustafa Kemal’s military genius and competence rendered Çanakkale impassible.

-Understanding the importance of having a strong army in the protection of the motherland’s internal and external security thus, in the Republican Era, priority was given to the reforms to be made in the army.
-The first steps in the founding of a strong army were taken by reorganizing the Land Forces under three inspectorates, and their equipping with heavy and light machineguns, mortars, anti-tank weapons, and modern artillery guns.
+Understanding the importance of having a strong armed forces in the protection of the motherland’s internal and external security thus, in the Republican Era, priority was given to the reforms to be made in the armed forces.
+The first steps in the founding of a strong Armed Forces were taken by reorganizing the Land Forces under three inspectorates, and their equipping with heavy and light machineguns, mortars, anti-tank weapons, and modern artillery guns.

 The Erkân-ı Harbiye-i Umumiye Vekâleti [Ministry of War], founded in affiliation to the Council of Ministers in 1920, was renamed as the Erkân-ı Harbiye-i Umumiye Riyaseti [Presidency of War] upon a law issued on 3 March 1924 and its status as a ministry was changed to presidency and became an independent organization.
 The Erkân-ı Harbiye-i Umumiye Riyaseti moved to its new premises (the home of Turkish General Staff today) which Mustafa Kemal ATATÜRK inaugurated on 29 October 1931.
 As the ranks in the Turkish Army were replaced by their Turkish equivalents as of 1935 the name of the Erkân-ı Harbiye-i Umumiye Riyaseti was changed into the Turkish General Staff.